open-telemetry/build-tools/semantic-conventions/src/tests/data/markdown/parameter_remove_constraint/expected.md

 **[1]:** It is recommended to remove embedded credentials.

-`db.type` MUST be one of the following or, if none of the listed values apply, a custom value:
+`db.type` If one of the listed values applies, then the respective value MUST be used, otherwise a custom value MAY be used:

 | Value  | Description |
 |---|---|